etn-ccis/blui-react-native-cli-templates/README.md

 # React Native CLI Templates

-These are project templates that are used by the React Native CLi when starting a new Brightlayer UI project.
+These are project templates that are used by the React Native CLI when starting a new Brightlayer UI project.
 They are used behind the scenes by the React Native CLI.

 ## Available Templates